wilsomwong/Asus-TUF-FX504GE-Hackintosh/README.md

   (This also my purpose to create this repositories)

 ## Update Logs
+### 8 Aug 2021
+- Update all the language Read.me in MacOS Monterey.

 ### 5 Aug 2021
 - Fixed Intel ® Wireless-AC 9560ac.
+(Thanks )

 ### 7 July 2021
 - Fix HDMI stable.